ignis32/OrbaDongle/README.md

    This was written for handling Orba2, Orba2 does not seem to send anything else, so I was lazy and skipped implementing any other messages to be forwared.

-   If you are borrowing this code to implement your own midi ble to usb convertor for other use case,
+   If you  are so desperate that yout are borrowing this ugly code to implement your own midi ble to usb convertor for other use case,
     be notified that there are other handlers in  ESP32 BLE MIDI library, STM32 f103 USBCOMPOSITE library and arduino_midi_libraries you can use and add.

     Some other messages could be implemented,  and some could not -  as there are 3 midi   underlying libraries involved, and if you need to stream a message type, it should be supported by all three libs.

     https://github.com/FortySevenEffects/arduino_midi_library/wiki/Using-Callbacks